christian-hobelsberger/PersonalWebsite/content/home/experience.md

     location: Munich
     date_start: '2018-06-01'
     date_end: '2021-08-01'
-    description: Lessons in math, physics and computer science for school children
+    description: Lessons in math, physics and computer science for high school students which led to improved grades

 design:
   columns: '2'